Europe sees two deaths, multiple cases of COVID-linked syndrome in children

 “I call on all clinicians worldwide to work with your national authorities and WHO to be alert and better understand this syndrome in children,” said WHO Director General Tedros Adhanom Ghebreyesus.

-The WHO was to issue later on Friday a definition of the syndrome, which it said had become more frequent during the current pandemic but has also appeared in children who did not test positive for COVID-19.
+On Friday, the WHO issued a preliminary definition of the syndrome, which it said had become more frequent during the current pandemic but has also appeared in children who did not test positive for COVID-19.

+The condition affected children and adolescents showing fever for more than three days, with elevated markers of inflammation.

+The children also showed at least two of the following symptoms: rash or signs of inflammation around the mouth, hands or feet; shock or low blood pressure; heart problems; evidence of bleeding disorder; and acute gastrointestinal problems.

 “We know so far very little about this inflammatory syndrome,” said WHO epidemiologist Maria Van Kerkhove.